opendatateam/udata/docs/creating-theme.md

 It means you are independent in your techno and don't rely on the [udata-front][front-project] architecture.

-You can also add your theme in [udata-front theme folder](#udata-front-based-theme).
+You can also add your theme in [udata-front theme folder](#udata-front-based-theme) *(not recommended)*.
-You don't need to have a separate plugin, but you will need to manage your fork and it may get further in the time.
+You don't need to have a separate plugin, but you will need to maintain your fork in sync with udata-front.

 ### Independent plugin theme